wp-plugins/wp-simple-firewall/readme.txt

 = 2.6.3 =

+*   ADDED:      More in-line plugin links to help/blog resources
-*   ENHANCED:   [Admin Access Protection](http://icwp.io/5b) is further enhanced in 2 ways: [1] more robust cookie values (md5s); [2] Blocks plugin options updating right at the point of WordPress options update.
+*   ENHANCED:   [Admin Access Protection](http://icwp.io/5b) is further enhanced in 3 ways:

+1. More robust cookie values using MD5s
+1. Blocks plugin options updating right at the point of WordPress options update so nothing can rewrite the actual plugin options.
+1. Locks the current Admin Access session to your IP address - effectively only 1 Simple Firewall admin allowed at a time.

 = 2.6.2 =